mark-torres/python-stuff/automate/notes.md

 **Checking for Errors**

-As you’ve seen, the Response object has a `status_code` attribute that can be checked against `requests.codes.ok` to see whether the download succeeded.
+As you've seen, the Response object has a `status_code` attribute that can be checked against `requests.codes.ok` to see whether the download succeeded.
 A simpler way to check for success is to call the `raise_for_status()` method on the Response object.
 This will raise an exception if there was an error downloading the file and will do nothing if the download succeeded.

 	>>> res = requests.get('http://inventwithpython.com/page_that_does_not_exist')
 	>>> res.raise_for_status()